2sic/2sxc-docs/2sxc Docs Generator/pages/abyss/releases/roadmap.md

 ## Done but not communicated, or still tweaking / WIP

 1. ✅ Auto-Installer - Features to configure at system level which apps are allowed / must be installed
-1. ⏳ Auto-Install more apps from catalog - even after some have already been installed - ca. 1d
 1. Data Sources
     1. ✅ Internal data source to get data from app parents
     1. ✅ Internal Query to get data from app-parents